sonata-project/SonataNewsBundle/Resources/doc/reference/introduction.rst

 Introduction
 ============

-News Bundle is A blog platform based on Doctrine2 and Symfony2.
+News Bundle is a blog platform based on Doctrine2 and Symfony2.

 Permalink
 ---------